Book a Japan fall by train – browse the full suite of Japan Rail Passes, here.

 The high-speed train of Deutsche Bahn, with a maximum speed of 205 mph (330 km/h), the ICE connects major cities and is also used for international travel to neighbouring countries such as Austria, France and Denmark.
 This train is equipped with air conditioning, a dining car, a children's compartment and power sockets.
 Passengers enjoy a free WiFi connection throughout the duration of the ICE trip.

-Intercity Express (ICE) classes from Paris to Berlin Hbf
+What Intercity Express (ICE) classes are there from Paris to Berlin Hbf?

 Compare the different travel classes offered by Intercity Express (ICE) when traveling from Paris to Berlin Hbf.